caweidmann/settings/terminal.md

     code ~./zshrc

-Add the following line to the rc file:
+    # Add the following line
     DEFAULT_USER=$USER

 ### _Other_